 Skip to 5 minutes and 25 secondsSo, you're bringing everybody in with that language and then that becomes part of your vocabulary and part of your conversation naturally.
 But you have clarified it for them because so many teachers I think, just deliver, speak a language, pretend, you know, as if they're speaking to adults and then not realising that, you know that the children are kind of not accessing what you're saying.
 So, it's yeah, it's quite a big thing in science, I think.

 In this video you hear again from Janine, Luke and Helen in our last round table discussion of the course.

-Janine and Luke discuss with Helen the skills students need to bring to a learning situation to help them with language development.
-You will also hear their thoughts on the importance of language development for students in schools, and what adults can do to help.
+Janine and Luke discuss with Helen the skills pupils need to bring to a learning situation to help them with language development.
+You will also hear their thoughts on the importance of language development for pupils in schools, and what adults can do to help.

 Do you think you will try any of the tips Janine and Luke suggest?
 Are there any tips of your own or any others you would like to try?

 Filter comments in the discussion areas to see the ‘Most liked’ and find your own by selecting ‘My comments’.